-This section discusses how to apply PSR by Out-of-place upgrade in Oracle 11g R2/12c R1.
+This section discusses how to apply PSR by Out-of-place upgrade in Oracle Database 11g R2/12c R1.

-- Upgrade to local disk if the Oracle software is located on local disk. - Upgrade to shared disk if the Oracle software is located on shared disk. - Changing the placement of the Oracle software at the upgrade does not support. - 1.
+- Upgrade to local disk if the Oracle Database software is located on local disk. - Upgrade to shared disk if the Oracle Database software is located on shared disk. - Changing the placement (local disk, shared disk) of the Oracle Database software at the upgrade does not support. - 1.
 Start userApplication (Operation node)